 Programmes & workshops to support you in creating an inclusive culture and growing leaders committed to racial inclusion.
 There is scope to tailor existing workshops or design new workshops to organisational needs.

 The 2015 Business in the Community survey (BITC 2015) found that people felt more comfortable having conversations around age, gender and sexuality at work.
 But, only 38% of surveyed participants felt comfortable speaking about race, regardless of ethnicity (BITC 2019; BITC 2015).
-This highlights a need to facilitate conversations that encourage and empower employees to confidently speak about race, and take steps towards racial inclusivity.
+This highlights a need to facilitate conversations that encourage and empower employees to push past discomfort to comfortability, confidently and competently speak about race at work.

-This workshop will provide tools and a safe space to be able to challenge self-perception and the status quo of organisational practices.
+This workshop will provide practical tools and a safe space, to challenge self-perception and the status quo of organisational practices.
 Furthermore, make a commitment towards building a racially diverse culture.
-Where all people, including those from underrepresented ethnic backgrounds, can bring their best and whole selves to work.
+Where all people, including those from underrepresented racial backgrounds, can bring their best and whole selves to work.

 Many employees see themselves as allies to women of color—but they aren’t taking enough action.